Inspirational Crafts For Black History Month

 From all-star athletes to inventors, poets, and even rocket scientists — Black History Month is a great time to celebrate people whose achievements made an impact in the world and changed it for the better.
-Honor and celebrate the legacies of the influential black Americans with these craft project ideas!
+Honor and celebrate the legacies of the influential Black people with these craft project ideas!

 1. All You Need is Love!